 The Red Chapter is the second instalment of Thrill !
 The Black Chapter and The Red Chapter, an NHK drama.
 The four episodes were broadcast between February 22 and March 15, 2017.
 Detective Togawa (Keisuke Koide) from the Metropolitan Police Department teams up with young Hitomi Nakano (Nana Komatsu) to solve intriguing murder cases.

-Though a film like Maniac Hero and a few scenes from Kurosaki Kun are testimonies of her talent for comedy The Red Chapter offers much much more.
-Funny situations and dialogues, making faces, wacky attitudes, Hitomi, on top of being smart and inquiring , is definitely not your average ‘detective’.
-It’s as if Nana Komatsu was given the green light to use her sense of humour and playful side to the max in order to impersonate a truly offbeat character.
+Funny situations and dialogues, making faces, wacky attitudes, Hitomi is definitely not your average ‘detective’ and it’s as if Nana Komatsu was given the green light to use her sense of humour and playful side to the max in order to impersonate a truly offbeat character.